Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 Proboscis-monkey-sitting

-A visit to the Borneo wildlife of Turtle Islands Park is truly a once-in-a-lifetime experience that combines natural wonder with meaningful conservation.
+A visit to the Borneo wildlife of Turtle Island Park is truly a once-in-a-lifetime experience that combines natural wonder with meaningful conservation.

 Located approximately 40 kilometers off the coast of Sandakan, this protected marine park consists of three idyllic islands—Selingan, Bakkungan Kecil, and Gulisan— each playing a crucial role in the preservation of endangered green and hawksbill turtles.